Updated June 2, 2021 Let's talk about the plan.

 Camp staff will be having their time off on Source Lake and at various interior camping places in the neighboring interior, per Pathfinder requirements.
 No staff travel away from camp this year.

-Campers and staff will be in cohort groups, in which they can forego masks and distancing.
-The cohorts will be formed within age groups, and consist of 12 campers and 6 staff.
-All will be living in tents or lodges adjacent to each other.
+Campers and staff will be in cohort groups, within which they can forego masks and distancing.
+The cohorts will be formed within age groups, and consist of up to 12 campers and 6 staff.
+All people in a given cohort will be living in tents or lodges adjacent to each other.

 The beauty of cohort living is that a group of campers and staff can live, eat, enjoy activities and head off on canoe trips, all without having to constantly mask and distance.
-Our cohort size is meant to be small enough to limit any possible exposure, but large enough so that boys have plenty of staff on hand and can choose which friends to spend the most time on trip with.
+Our cohort size is meant to be small enough to limit possible exposure, but large enough so that boys have plenty of staff on hand and can choose which friends to spend the most time on trips with.
+Cohorts will form around the small clusters of adjacent tents.

 It will certainly be a pleasure for us to be able to live without masks within our cohorts.
-Overall, it's the quality of the pre-camp routine and test result that allows for this cohorting approach, advocated by Ontario public health experts.
-Another note: camp senior staff managing the summer, and not living in camper cohorts, will form their own cohort, but will be masking and distancing both with each other and all other cohorts.
-This will prevent one of the more likely ways a random Covid exposure could be transmitted to others in camp.
+Overall, it's the quality of the pre-camp routine and test result that allows for this cohorting approach, advocated by Ontario Health and the CMOH.
+Another note: camp senior staff, managing the summer, and not living in camper cohorts, will form their own cohort, but will be masking and distancing both with each other and all other cohorts.
+This will prevent one of the more likely ways a random Covid exposure could be transmitted to others in camp, according to case studies and research in the U.S. and Canada in 2020.

 Camp life will include some masking and distancing when interacting with friends in between cohorts.
-Dining at camp will be spread out and include some outside meals to minimize crowd density in the Dining Hall, especially when camp is full.
-Once canoe trips start up, the camp size day to day will allow single meals in the Dining Hall for a small in-camp community.
-Daily program activities will be visited – archery to zip line – largely by cohort groups.
+The guidelines on this practice when outdoors is every-changing to the good these days.
+Dining at camp will be spread out and include some outside meals to minimize crowd density in the Dining Hall, when camp is full.
+Once canoe trips start up, the camp size day to day will allow single meal seatings in the Dining Hall for a small in-camp community.
+We will eat with our cohort mates at meals.
+Daily program activities will be visited – Archery to Zip line – largely by cohort groups.
 And our famous canoe trips will be groups of boys and trip staff from within cohorts.
 On trips, cohort friends can live in trip tents, enjoy meals around the campfire, and generally be close to one another.
-A special effort will be made to outfit, prepare meals and handle cookware with extra hygiene.
-And cohort groups will have their own trip gear all season.
+A special effort will be made for outfitting, meal prep and washing up, with extra hygiene efforts.
+And cohort groups will have their own trip gear all session.
 See more below on canoe trips.

 Health at Camp

-Pathfinder will double up on our full time resident nursing staff, devote a tent line in camp to precautionary isolation living if needed, and conduct daily health screenings of everyone in their cohorts.
-Follow up testing soon after arrival and any time of summer will be a feature of camp life this year, and the details on this approach are still evolving by the day in Ontario.
+Pathfinder will double up on our full time resident nursing staff, devote a tent line in camp to precautionary isolation living if needed, and conduct daily health screenings of everyone via their cohorts.
+Follow up testing soon after arrival, and at other times of summer, will be a feature of camp life this year, and the details on this approach are still evolving by the day in Ontario.
+We are lucky to be advised in this by our camp medical directors, who not only live with us on Source Lake in summers but are front and center as doctors in Toronto, helping lead in this country's pandemic response.

 In-Camp Activity and Tripping